SaidTorres3/video-editor/README.md

 ### Cloud Upload

-Configure your preferred provider under **Options > Upload Settings**.
-Fill in Backblaze credentials or a catbox user hash.
-When `Auto upload` is enabled the exported video is uploaded and the download URL is shown after completion.
+Configure one or both providers under **Options > Upload Settings**.
+Enter your Backblaze B2 credentials or Catbox user hash in their respective dialogs.
+When `Auto upload after export` is enabled the exported video is uploaded to the selected provider and the download URL is shown.

 ## Troubleshooting